externalhost0/Mythril/README.md

 # Mythril Framework
-Mythril is C++23 Vulkan rendering framework for Windows, Linux, and MacOS.
+Mythril is C++20 Vulkan rendering framework for Windows, Linux, and MacOS.
 It aims to provide a easy to setup and use frontfacing API for Vulkan, aswell as some bonus features described below.

 ### Features:
-* Rendergraph implementation.
+* Render Graph implementation.
 * [BARELY] Shader reflection.
 * [NOT YET DONE] Tracy, profiles the rendering logic.
 Learn more about Tracy [here](https://github.com/wolfpld/tracy).